hicham-labeni/jane-street-alpha-research/README.md

-# Jane Street Cross-Sectional Signal Research
+# Jane Street Cross-Sectional Alpha Signal Research

 This project started as a predictive modeling task based on the Jane Street real-time forecasting competition and was progressively extended into a research-oriented cross-sectional signal evaluation framework.